fodisi/hackapay/README.md

 ##### Deploying contracts to Testnets (ropsten and kovan)

-This project uses [Infura]() infrastructure to deploy the contracts to the test net.
+This project uses [Infura]() infrastructure to deploy the contracts to ETH testnets.
 You'd need to register with Infura and create a project id.
-Once you have the credentials, you need to follow these steps:
+Once you have the credentials, follow these steps:

-- Open file credentials.js
+- Open file `credentials.js`
 - Insert your Infura ProjectId and mnemonic in the file for the desired network
-- Once you have the credentials file properly setup, run the following commands to deploy the contracts to ropsten and rovan:
+- Once you have the credentials file properly setup, run the following commands to deploy the contracts to ropsten and/or kovan:
   - Deploy to ropsten: `npm run deploy:ropsten`
   - Deploy to kovan: `npm run deploy:kovan`